lexuancuong/dotfiles/README.md

    ```

    This will:
+   - Automatically detect your username and hostname
    - Install Homebrew (if needed)
    - Install GUI applications (WezTerm, Alacritty, Maccy, Postman, ngrok)
    - Apply macOS system settings (dock, finder, keyboard, etc.)
    - Set up fonts
+   - Configure nushell as your shell

    **Note:** First-time setup may take a while and will ask for sudo password.